Kudaraidee/KudaraideeV4/README.md

- # NemosMiner-v3.0
+ # Kudaraidee v4.1
- Updated 2018 Mar 19
+ Updated 2018 Oct 20

 *****

+**Kudaraidee v4.1 is a modified version of NemosMiner V3.5.1**

-NemosMiner Monitors mining pools in real-time in order to find the most profitable Algo
+Kudaraidee Monitors mining pools in real-time in order to find the most profitable Algo

 	 GUI and easy configuration
 	 Auto Benchmarks Each algo to get optimal speeds